Abutujj/first-project/README.md

 This is a power bi project on sales of transport company **Greenlight planet**.
 The project is to analyze and drive an insight of the Revenue,Fare and Distance made by quater,month and day.

-**_Disclaimer_** :_All datasets and reports do not represent any company, institution or country, but just a dummy dataset for practise.
+**_Disclaimer_** :All datasets and reports do not represent any company, institution or country, but just a dummy dataset for practise.

 ## Problem statement
 1. What is the revenue by quater,month and day